9Quid/9Quid/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Eva%20Harris-blue?style=flat-square&logo=linkedin&logoColor=white)](https://linkedin.com/in/eva-ha)

 ## ABOUT
-# Entry-level SOC Analyst | Exploring cybersecurity, cloud security & IT | Self-learning and building hands-on projects.
+# Junior SOC Analyst | Exploring cybersecurity, cloud security & IT | Self-learning and building hands-on projects.

 My journey into cybersecurity began after falling victim to a vishing scam.
 Since then, I’ve embraced this path, learning about the threat landscape and how to help defend organizations.